louaih/bonus-hedge/README.md

 ## Important Notes

-⚠️ **Disclaimer**: This tool is for educational purposes.
+⚠️ **Disclaimer**: **PROFIT CALCULATIONS APPLY TO BONUS BETS ONLY!!!!!!
+NOT CASH BETS!!!** This tool is for educational purposes ONLY.
 Always verify odds manually before placing bets.
 Odds can change between when the tool fetches them and when you place your bets.

 ⚠️ **Responsible Gaming**: Only use bonus bets you've legitimately earned.
 Follow all terms and conditions of your sportsbooks.
 Bet responsibly.